lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 long as we restrict the number of chorales we wish to consider: for some purposes a few will suffice and the appropriate notes can easily be counted by hand.
-But should we wish to consider a large number of chorales, our task will be considerably easier—and will provide more reliable answers—if we let the computer do the counting.
+But should we wish to consider a large number of chorales, our task will be considerably easieri and will provide more reliable answers if we let the computer do the counting.

 Let us work through the steps involved, assuming the existence of a file containing